-66 LU 3.2 Use open space, greenways, recreational lands, and watercourses as community separators.
-(AI 25, 40, 60, 61) We are proud of the distinctive identities that our communities now possess and cherish the sense of place that LU 3.3 Promote the development and preservation of unique communities in which each community exhibits a special sense of place and quality of design.
-(AI 14, 30) results from them.
-We want this sense of place and distinctiveness maintained and enhanced LU 3.4 Allow techniques, such as incentives or transfer of development credit programs or other mechanisms, to achieve more efficient use of land.
-(AI 9, 30) in our planning and development activities.
-LU 3.5 Prepare a community separators map or overlay that will illustrate the intent of the County of Riverside and its residents that Riverside County's distinctive community identities be maintained.
-The map should be a bubble diagram rather than - RCIP Vision attempting to delineate policy boundaries.
+LU 3.2 Use open space, greenways, recreational lands, and watercourses as community separators.
+(AI 25, 40, 60, 61)

+- LU 3.3 Promote the development and preservation of unique communities in which each community exhibits a special sense of place and quality of design.
+(AI 14, 30) - LU 3.4 Allow techniques, such as incentives or transfer of development credit programs or other mechanisms, to achieve more efficient use of land.
+(AI 9, 30) - Prepare a community separators map or overlay that will illustrate the intent of the County of Riverside and its residents that Riverside County's distinctive community identities be maintained.
+The map should be a bubble diagram rather than attempting to delineate policy boundaries.
 Topographical and geographical features such as mountains, hills, rivers, and floodplains should constitute the community separators in most cases.
-The map should be used as a tool for Riverside County's use in inter-governmental matters, such as commenting on authorities.
+The map should be used as a tool for Riverside County's use in inter-governmental matters, such as commenting on proposals submitted to or by LAFCO, cities, or tribal authorities.
 (AI 4)